Tree invariants and Milnor linking numbers with indeterminacy: Proof of Main Theorem

 The trunk of $A\in \mathcal{A}_{(\iota\iota\iota.b)}$, has index: $t<l$, $t>m$ or $t=i$.
 Further, for any $A\in \mathcal{A}_{(\iota\iota\iota.b)}$ we have $\langle A,G'\rangle_{\alpha\mapsto g'}=\langle R, G(I)\rangle\, \langle U, G(J)\rangle_{\alpha\mapsto g'}$, and since $R\neq\varnothing$, we have $\langle A,G\rangle_{\alpha\mapsto g}=0$.
 Therefore $R$ is a free factor in \eqref{eq:A-decomp-iii_b} and

 Based on $(\iota\iota\iota.a)$ and $(\iota\iota\iota.b)$ we obtain

 which ends the proof of Lemma \ref{lem:basepoint-change} in Case $(\iota\iota\iota)$.

-\no {\bf Case $(\iota v)$:} Suppose $g=(i,j)$ in $G$, $i>j$ has its arrowtail closest to the basepoint along the $j$th string as pictured on Figure \ref{fig:basepoint-pass-iv}, and $G'$ is obtained from $G$ applying move $(a)$ (or equivalently $G$ is obtained from $G'$ via the move $(b)$).
+\no {\bf Case $(\iota v)$:} Suppose $g=(i,j)$ in $G$, $i>j$ has its arrowtail closest to the basepoint along the $j$th string as pictured in Figure \ref{fig:basepoint-pass-iv}, and $G'$ is obtained from $G$ applying move $(a)$ (or equivalently $G$ is obtained from $G'$ via the move $(b)$).

 \no {\bf Case $(\iota v.a)$:} Any tree $A$ giving $\langle A, G\rangle_{\alpha\mapsto g}\neq 0$, admits the following decomposition, Figure \ref{fig:iv_a-b} with $S=\varnothing$;

 As in Case $(\iota\iota\iota.a)$, terms in the sum $\langle A, G\rangle_{\alpha\mapsto g}$ match those in $\langle A, G'\rangle_{\alpha\mapsto g'}$ yielding \eqref{eq:A,G-diff-zero}.